mskian/deno-cricket-api/README.md

   <https://github.com/mskian/deno-cricket-api/releases> or use git to clone the
   Project repo on your Server
 - Create Systemd.service file to run the app forever
-- You can change the Port No on `server.ts` file
-- Update CORS Headers to allow Specific websites to access the API - `/lib/router.ts`
 - Use Nginx reverse proxy for DENO api server

 > self Host this API Service for 100% Uptime ⬆